 We all know of these well known websites, but if you actually compare the same destination and travel dates amongst them all, you’d get some slight variances in the results.
 That’s because these sites have deals with different hotel chains and airlines so they have more leeway regarding discounts with one over another.
-For instance, one site might be able to score you $20 less on your plane ticket with Airline 1, but another could save you more if you book a hotel and plane package together with Airline 2 and Hotel 1.
+For instance, when you book from Aerobell.com it might score you $20 less on your plane ticket with Airline 1, but another could save you more if you book a hotel and plane package together with Airline 2 and Hotel 1.

 So, who’s better?
 It just depends on where you’re going, when you’re leaving, and how many other people have the same ideas as you.